itspablomontes/itspablomontes/README.md

 #

  <summary><h3>👨‍💻 Pablo's Coding Journey</h3></summary>
-<p>I began programming for fun, messing with game development and building fun websites.
-I've always had a way with computers as a kid, liked to learn how things worked, but just never had put the time to actually dive deep in it.</p>
+<p>I got into programming just for fun—tinkering with game development and building random websites.
+As a kid, I was always curious about how things worked, but I never really took the time to dive deep into it.</p>
-<p>That changed in 2024, where I started to get serious with programming, joined University, and started studying on my own, and had a lot fun doing so 😄.</p>
+<p>That changed in 2024 when I decided to get serious.
+I started university, began studying on my own, and found myself really enjoying the process 😄.</p>
-<p>Currently i'm building a range of projects, exploring different technologies whithin the web, always hungry for knowledge and with the spirit of self-teaching.</p>
+<p>Now, I’m building all kinds of projects, exploring different web technologies, and constantly learning.
+I love the challenge of figuring things out and pushing myself to grow as a developer.</p>